Michaela97/asm-project/README.md

 * Left button pressed when the paddle is next to left wall -> nothing happens
 * Right button pressed during the game - >  the paddle moves to the right one pixel
 * Right button pressed when the paddle is next to right wall -> nothing happens
-* [The ball hits the middle of the paddle -> the ball is bounced and it continues its movement on X axis and reversed movement in Y axis.
-* The paddle hits the edge of the paddle -> the ball is bounced and it continues its movement on X axis and reversed movement in Y axis.
+* The ball hits the paddle -> the ball is bounced and it continues its movement on X axis and reversed movement in Y axis.
-* The ball hits the block (has the same coordinates) -> the block is destroyed (LED turned off) and ball continues its movement on X axis and reversed movement in Y axis.]
+* The ball hits the block (has the same coordinates) -> the block is destroyed (LED turned off) and ball continues its movement on X axis and reversed movement in Y axis.
 * The ball hits the left of right wall -> it continues its movement on Y axis and reversed movement in X axis.
 * The ball hits the top  wall -> it continues its movement on X axis and reversed movement in Y axis.
 * The ball is in the bottom row -> the game is over, player loses – show sad face